Because our tradition informs our progress

 Staying on the forefront of education takes constant innovation.
-That’s why we expose students to a variety of disciplines, from arts to sociology to the sciences.
+That’s why the University of Notre Dame exposes students to a variety of disciplines, from arts to sociology to the sciences.
 We develop not only intellect but the well-rounded character needed to solve today’s challenging problems.
 And with a culture grounded in the Catholic values of service and respect for humanity, our students learn to live life with meaning and purpose.
 While conventional wisdom has advanced the world to where it is today, it’s the conviction to shape and reshape those conventions that will continue our progress into the future.

 We believe a rewarding education should do more than just teach—it should facilitate experiential learning.
 At Notre Dame, you’ll develop powers of discernment that allow you to discover the right questions, not just the right answers.
 You’ll benefit from powerful resources and state-of-the-art research facilities—like our research-class telescope, a Digital Visualization Theater where you can explore the edge of the observable universe on a 50-foot-wide dome, or solar filters that allow for examination of the sun.
 It’s this process of intellectual engagement that will help you find your true calling in life then apply it to the world.